 - shallow breathing

-To determine the cause of your symptom, your doctor will go over your medical history and that of your family.
-He or she may also ask you questions about your eating habits and daily activities.
+To determine the cause of your clammy skin, your healthcare provider will go over both your medical history and that of your family.
+They may also ask you questions about your eating habits and daily activities.

-If the doctor suspects that the clammy skin is due to a heart problem, he or she will test your heart’s rhythm through an electrocardiogram test (ECG) test.
-Your doctor will connect small electrodes to your skin.
+If your doctor suspects that your clammy skin is due to a heart problem, they’ll test your heart’s rhythm through an electrocardiogram test (EKG).
+Your healthcare provider will connect small electrodes to your skin.
 These are connected to a machine that can read your heart rhythm.

-If your doctor thinks you have a hormone imbalance, he or she will take a small sample of your blood to test your hormone levels and check for signs of infection.
+Your healthcare provider may also take a small sample of your blood, or order lab tests, to test your hormone levels and check for signs of infection.

-Heat exhaustion and dehydration are both treated by rehydrating the body with fluids using an intravenous line (IV) line.
-If you have heat exhaustion and symptoms of shock, you may need to stay in a hospital during your treatment.
+Treatment for clammy skin depends on its underlying cause.
+Heat exhaustion and dehydration are both treated by rehydrating with fluids using an intravenous (IV) line.
+You may need to stay in a hospital during your treatment if you have heat exhaustion and symptoms of shock.

-You will need immediate medical attention if a life-threatening condition such as shock or a heart attack is causing your clammy skin.
+You’ll need immediate medical attention if a life-threatening condition, such as shock or a heart attack, is causing your clammy skin.

-For a severe allergic reaction (anaphylaxis), you will need a medication called epinephrine to counteract your allergic reaction.
-Epinephrine is a type of adrenaline that stops your body’s reaction to the allergen that is causing your symptoms.
+For a severe allergic reaction or anaphylaxis, you’ll need a medication called epinephrine to counteract your allergic reaction.
+Epinephrine is a type of adrenaline that stops your body’s reaction to the allergen that’s causing your symptoms.

-Hormonal imbalances caused by menopause or andropause can be treated through replacement hormone medication.
+Clammy skin caused by hormonal imbalances from menopause or andropause (male menopause), can be treated with replacement hormone medication.
 This medication is only available by prescription.